 How To Make Jackfruit Fit Into Keto Diet Plan

-Still wanting to enjoy jackfruit on a keto diet?
-Don’t worry, because there are many different strategies that a dieter can use to make this carb heavy food work with a keto diet plan.
+If you still want to enjoy jackfruit on a keto diet, don’t worry.
+There are many different strategies you can use to make this carb-heavy food fit into your keto diet plan.

 First off, portion control is key and must be practiced.
 A standard serving size for jackfruit is one cup with 38 grams of carbs, but a keto-friendly portion of a half cup will only have 16 grams of total carbs.